We are a globally recognized innovator of sound, image, and voice technologies for cinemas, home theaters, PCs, mobile devices, and games.

-Since the 1960s, Dolby Laboratories has been a leader in audio innovation.
+For 50 years, Dolby Laboratories has been dedicated to advancing the science of sight and sound.
 Learn about our history and how we've transformed the entertainment experience.

-Since the 1960s, Dolby Laboratories has been a leader in audio innovation.
-Beginning with Dolby® noise reduction, a form of audio compression and expansion that reduces background hiss in tape recording, Dolby Laboratories has developed many groundbreaking technologies, advancing the science of audio reproduction.
+Since the 1960s, Dolby Laboratories has been a leader in innovation.
+Beginning with Dolby® noise reduction, a form of audio compression and expansion that reduces background hiss in tape recording, Dolby Laboratories has developed many groundbreaking technologies, advancing the science of audio and video reproduction.

-Early on, Dolby decided that the company would manufacture professional audio products only, and license technologies that were appropriate for consumer applications.
+Early on, Dolby decided that the company would manufacture professional products only and would license technologies that were appropriate for consumer applications.
 Since then, many Dolby innovations have set the bar for entertainment technology in both the professional and consumer markets.